How to create a vegetable garden

 Good access for wheelbarrows is a must, so a path of solid material with wide gates is useful.
 Although many people think veg plots are unsightly, (which, by the way, doesn’t have to be the case) it’s worth keeping them fairly close to the house.
 You won’t want to be setting out on an expedition to the bottom of the garden every time you want to harvest something.

 Water is important for growing veg.
 It’s not only needed to ensure good yields and avoid crop failure, it’s also necessary for successful seed sowing.
-If the plot is a long way from a mains water supply, or you’d prefer not to use mains water, it’s worth investing in a water ****.

 If you’re growing in pots, planters or gro-bags you can skip this section, just ensure you’re using quality compost that has been specifically designed for fruit and veg and it contains the correct balance of nutrients and the best structure to promote healthy growth.
 For everyone else it’s not quite so easy, and you’ll need to read on…